parrt/msds689/projects/kmeans/kmeans.md

 cluster.fit_predict(S) # pass similarity matrix not X
 ```

-And then got a confusion matrix that improves upon the standard kmeans score for cancer data set.
+And then got a confusion matrix for the cancer data set:

 ```
        pred F  pred T